enterspeedhq/enterspeed-docs/docs/key-concepts/partial-schemas.md

 ## Configure a partial schema

 When using a partial schema, you are giving it a data object.
 This data object is typically the value of a specific part of the data source you are working on.
-It is also possible to use `root`, which allows the whole data source to be used in the partial schema.

 In the below example, we are using a partial schema called `seo`, and passing it the value of `p.seo` (a complex JSON object with SEO properties and data)